 - (i) The Meritor Decision: In Meritor Sav.
 Bank v.
 Vinson, 477 U.S. 57, 70-73 (1986), the Supreme Court held that an employer is not automatically liable for harassment by a supervisor in a hostile environment case, and that courts should look to traditional agency principles to determine liability.
-Essentially, there are two standards for employer liability: vicarious liability where the harasser is a supervisor; and negligence, where the harasser is a coworker. - (ii) Harassment by a co-worker: When the harasser is a co-worker, the employer is liable only if it was negligent, that is, only if it knew or should have known of the harassment and failed to take reasonable corrective action.
-Mason v.
-Southern Ill.
-Univ., 233 F.3d 1036 (7th Cir.
-2000) (co-worker harassment needs to be pervasive); Hrobowski v.
+Essentially, there are two standards for employer liability: vicarious liability, where the harasser is a supervisor; and negligence, where the harasser is a coworker. - Harassment by a co-worker: When the harasser is (ii) a co-worker, the employer is liable only if it was negligent, that is, only if it knew or should have known of the harassment and failed to take reasonable corrective action.
+Bernier v.
+Morningstar, Inc., 495 F.3d 369 (7th Cir.
+2007) (plaintiff has burden to show that employer knew of harassment); Hrobowski v.
 Worthington Steel Co., 358 F.3d 473(7th Cir.
-2004) (no employer liability where victim made only vague complaints to managers); Cooper-Schut v.
-Visteon Auto.
-Servs., 361 F.3d 421 (7th Cir.
-2004)(some of the incidents were not race or sex related and were not reported as such).
+2004) (no employer liability where victim made only vague complaints to managers).
 But see Cerros v.
 Steel Technologies, Inc. 398 F.3d 944 (7th Cir.
-2005)(plaintiff need not follow letter of employer's harassment reporting procedure if employer had notice of harassment); Loughman v.
+2005) (plaintiff need not follow letter of employer's harassment policy if employer had notice of harassment); Loughman v.
 Malnati Org., 395 F.3d 404 (7th Cir.
-2005)(if the coworker harassment is sufficiently severe, it may not be enough for the employer to simply warn the harassers).
-The existence of a steady stream of harassment is evidence that the employer's harassment policy is not effective.
-Id. - has held that an employer is liable for actionable harassment by a supervisor with immediate (or higher) authority over the harassed employee.
+2005) (if coworker harassment is sufficiently severe, it may not be enough for the employer to simply warn the harassers).
+The existence of a steady stream of harassment may be evidence that the employer's harassment policy is not effective.
+Id.
+See also Kampmier v.
+Emeritus Corp., 472 F. 3d 930, 943 (7th Cir.
+2007) (failure to discipline harasser despite multiple complaints suggests that employer did not exercise reasonable care). - (iii) Harassment by a supervisor: An employer is liable for actionable harassment by a supervisor with immediate (or higher) authority over the harassed employee.
 Burlington Indus., Inc. v.
 Ellerth, 524 U.S. 742 (1998); Faragher v.
 City of Boca Raton, 524 U.S. 775 (1998).
+The employer can be liable for harassment by a supervisor that creates a hostile work environment or for harassment that results in an adverse job action.
+If the harassment creates a hostile work environment, the employer may have an affirmative defense to liability.
+If the supervisor's harassment culminates in a tangible employment action, such as discharge, demotion, or undesirable reassignment, the employer is liable and has no affirmative defense.
+Huff v.
+Sheahan, 493 F.3d 893 (7th Cir.
+2007); see infra "Affirmative Defense."

-The harasser must be the one who imposes the adverse job action, unless there is evidence of a conspiracy between the decisionmaker and the harasser.
+The harasser must be the one who imposes the adverse job action or there must be evidence of a conspiracy between the decision maker and the harasser.
 Murray v.
-Chi.
-Transit Auth., 252 F.3d 880 (7th Cir.
+Chi.Transit Auth., 252 F.3d 880 (7th Cir.
 2001).
-The supervisor must supervise plaintiff.
-Hrobowski v.
-Worthington Steel Co., 358 F.3d 473 (7th Cir.
-2004).